tauthethirtythird/io_qp2_rule_kor/readme.md

 | A | tspindtcolumn      | 1   | Clear a T-Spin Double/Triple\ncentered in column 1 or 10 | 3 | |
 | X (Special) | ospinconsecutive | 2 | Clear two O-Spin Mini\nDoubles consecutively | 3 | |

+There is a `accumulated revive difficulty` variable, when reviving increase (First five floors +1, floors six to nine +2, floor 10 +3)

-When needing to revive calculate the revive difficulty score = `floor+times revived`, then pick from the list below and choose random tasks from the list above while shuffling the order:
+When needing to revive calculate revive difficulty score = `floor+accumulated revive difficulty`, and then select a group based off the score, lastly choose tasks from the list above and randomize order:

 1. F
 1. F F
 1. F F F